MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/optimize-performance.md

 ## Late Materialize query

-If you're experiencing performance issues with an existing long-running query you can try setting a `latematerialize = 'true'` attribute to the [fetch element](reference/fetch.md).
+If select statement has many Lookup, computed comlumns, and you're experiencing performance issues you can try setting a `latematerialize = 'true'` attribute to the [fetch element](reference/fetch.md).
 Behind the scenes, this setting will break the query up into smaller parts and re-assemble the results before returning them to you.

 Using the `latematerialize` attribute might not always provide a performance benefit.
 It may make simple queries run more slowly.
 It is most beneficial when your query:

 - Has many joins
-- Contains many columns
-- Contains lookup columns
+- Contains many columns lookup columns or computed columns

 ## Query Hints